-This Vegan Cream Cheese Frosting recipe is creamy in all the right places and yet firm enough to look gorgeous on your vegan cupcakes!
-Spread dairy-free cream cheese frosting on vegan carrot cake or red velvet cake for a dramatic and delicious topping!
+This Vegan Cream Cheese Frosting recipe is creamy in all the right places and yet firm enough to look gorgeous on your vegan cupcakes.
+Spread dairy-free cream cheese frosting on vegan carrot cake or vegan red velvet cake for a dramatic and delicious topping!

 As you can tell, I have a passion for vegan sweets.
 And if you’re making sweets, well, there’s nothing like adding a smear of vegan cream cheese icing on top!

 The problem with many vegan cream cheese frosting recipes is that they’re just too soft.
 I prefer frosting that is nice and fluffy yet has that tangy cream cheese flavor for my cakes and cupcakes.
 I think you’ll be pleasantly pleased with this recipe!